 Councilmember Gonzales thanked City Staff for their work at the Palm Heights Center to accommodate Summer Programming without displacing Senior Citizens.
-She noted the importance of addressing food insecurity and expressed support for the Summer Food Program.

-Mayor Nirenberg thanked staff for the presentation.
+Mayor Nirenberg noted the important role of Parks and Recreation in improving local health and thanked staff for the presentation.